Panel Discussion: API Security in DevSecOps. Register Now

 Snyk DAST enhances the security of web applications by simulating real-world attacks to identify vulnerabilities during runtime.
 Unlike static analysis tools that inspect source code, it might miss source code vulnerabilities and produce false positives or negatives.

 For organizations looking to strengthen their security strategy further, Akto offers a compelling alternative.
 Akto specializes in API security, providing tools for API inventory creation, business logic testing, and integration into CI/CD pipelines.
-Akto addresses the complexities of modern API security, delivering thorough protection and actionable insights to keep applications secure against evolving threats.
+Akto addresses the complexities of modern API security tool, delivering thorough protection and actionable insights to keep applications secure against evolving threats.
 Discover how Akto can enhance your security framework by integrating comprehensive API security testing into your development processes.

 Want to ask something?